Is cannabis best before sex, after, or both?

 Wrapping up the top reasons people enjoy cannabis after sex

-Though sexuality is a complex subject, it’s clear that many men and women experience not only an enhanced sex drive from cannabis use but also a more intimate connection with their partner surrounding the act itself.
+Though sexuality is a complex subject, it’s clear that many men and women mix their sexual experiences with cannabis.

 There’s a lot of pressure and expectation around sex.
-Unfortunately, our culture’s messages about how we need to look or behave sexually can sometimes set the stage for our own shame and anxiety.
+Unfortunately, our culture’s messages about how we need to look or behave sexually can sometimes set the stage for our own shame and issues.
 Some of us have a hard time letting all that go when we move toward a sexual encounter.
-Mercifully, cannabis can help our minds and bodies remember that we can embrace our sexuality, and feel relaxed, connected, and fulfilled.
+Mercifully, cannabis can help us remember that we can feel relaxed, connected, and fulfilled.

 Learn more in The Complete Guide to Cannabis and Sex